emqx/cloud-docs/en_US/deployments/view_deployment.md

 This feature is not available in basic deployment
 :::

-EMQ X Cloud supports peering connections with customers' existing VPC (Virtual Private Cloud) for cloud service providers in the same region.
+EMQX Cloud supports peering connections with customers' existing VPC (Virtual Private Cloud) for cloud service providers in the same region.
 A VPC peering connection is a network connection between two VPCs.
 Through this connection, the instances in the two VPCs can communicate with each other as if they were in the same network.

 ![base_info](./_assets/vpc_peering_info.png)